techinessoverloaded/iOSAppDevBasics/optuples.md

 ## Tuples and Optionals in Swift

 ### Tuples
 Tuples are used to group multiple values in a single compound value.
 The values can be of different Data Types.
-Type Annotation cannot be used with Tuples as they are statically defined.
 The basic syntax of `Tuple` is as follows:
 ```swift
 var TupleName = (value1, value2,… any number of values) // for Variables
 ```